kamiarcoffey/PumpkinPi/README.md

     $ source env/bin/activate
     (env) $ pip install firebase-admin flask

 * Also make sure you have Google Cloud SDK https://cloud.google.com/sdk/ installed

+## To Send Commands to the Pi via a Flask Server
+* We will use a Flask server running on the pi to accept HTTP requests
+* The server will then run the appropriate scripts to control the Pi.
+* Not currently fully implemented on the Pi